-These 2 types of bats are the most commonly and deemed a nuisance in the New Orleans area, to include Covington, Mandeville, Hammond and Slidell on down to Houma and you can’t get that much further south on land than that!
+These 2 types of bats are the most commonly deemed a nuisance as far as bats go in the New Orleans area, to include Covington, Mandeville, Hammond and Slidell on down to Houma and you can’t get that much further south on land than that!

 Little Brown bat